kstenerud/go-concise-encoding/codegen/cte/README.md

 CTE Grammar for ANTLR 4
 =======================

-This grammar is now used to generate the CTE parser for this library.
+This Antlr4 grammar is used to generate the CTE parser for this library.

-TODO:
+See [Parser.go](../../cte/parser.go) for how this grammar has been integrated.

-- Define the proper character ranges (see the bottom of [CTELexer.g4](CTELexer.g4)).
+### TODO

-- Instructions for incorporating this grammar into other languages.
+- Define the proper character ranges for stringlike (see the bottom of [CTELexer.g4](CTELexer.g4)).